WPP-Public/Potato-ACE/src/ace/components/menu/README.md

 For convenience the ES6 class is exported as `Menu` and the attribute names used by the class are exported as properties of `ATTRS`.

-After the event `DOMContentLoaded` is fired on `document` an instance of Menu is instantiated within each `<ace-menu>` element and an ID `ace-menu-<n>` is added for any instance without one, where `<n>` is a unique integer.
-Once instantiation is complete a custom event `ace-menu-ready` is dispatched on `window`.
+After the event `DOMContentLoaded` is fired on `document` an instance of Menu is instantiated within each `<ace-menu>` element and an ID `ace-menu-<n>` is given to any instance without one, where `<n>` is a unique integer.
+Once instantiation is complete the **Ready** custom event is dispatched.
 See the **Custom events** section below for more details.

 Menu must have both a descendant button, to show the hidden list of options, and a the descendant list and will use the first descendant `<ul>` for this.
-This list can be empty upon instantiation and options can be dynamically added to, or removed from, it later as long as custom event `ace-menu-update-options` is dispatched on the Menu instance afterwards.
+This list can be empty upon instantiation and options can be dynamically added to, or removed from, it later as long as the **Update options** custom event is dispatched afterwards.

 ## Usage

 The list of options is displayed when users click on the trigger or press <kbd>&#8593;</kbd>, <kbd>&#8595;</kbd>, <kbd>Enter</kbd> or <kbd>Space</kbd> while the trigger is focused, with <kbd>&#8593;</kbd> also selecting the last option in the list and the other three keys also selecting the first option.
 The list is aware of it's position in the window and ensures that it is fully visible in the viewport.
 It will hence appear below the trigger and aligned to it's left edge if there is enough space, otherwise it will appear above and/or aligned to the right edge, as necessary.
 Clicking outside a shown list or pressing <kdb>Esc</kbd> hides the list.

-Clicking on an option or navigating to it using <kbd>&#8593;</kbd> or <kbd>&#8595;</kbd> and pressing <kbd>Enter</kbd> will select the option, hide the list and dispatch the `ace-menu-option-chosen` custom event.
+Clicking on an option or navigating to it using <kbd>&#8593;</kbd> or <kbd>&#8595;</kbd> and pressing <kbd>Enter</kbd> will select the option, hide the list and dispatch the **Option chosen** custom event.

 Type-ahead can also be used to select an option by typing one or more characters that the option's text starts with.
 Repeatedly typing the same character with a short delay in-between will cycle through all matching options.